sterling-bio-software/python-uart-sfx6xxx/docs/index.rst

-Sensirion SFC6XXX SHDLC Python Driver
+Sensirion SFX6XXX SHDLC Python Driver
 =====================================

-This package contains the driver for the Sensirion SHDLC SFC6XXX sensor.
+This package contains the driver for the Sensirion SHDLC sensor of the SFX6XXX family.
 It provides a hardware-independent interface which works with various SHDLC transceivers.

 Contents